-Many of our clients have asked me the following question: Where do I start from when running a marketing campaign?
+Many of our clients have asked me the following question: Where should I start from when running a marketing campaign?

 The answer varies depending on which type of situation, and this is one of the major issues many business owners–and even marketers– struggle with.
 There is no one plan fits all when it comes to marketing.
 Marketers sometimes fail to ask important questions and gather key data that will provide a clear vision and path of what needs to be done, how and where to begin from.